Alfresco/docs-alfresco/enterprise-viewer/latest/admin/performance.md

 ## Alfresco Enterprise Viewer Transformations

 Should the embedded OpenContent transformations not scale to the level necessary for your implementation, the "Alfresco Enterprise Viewer Transformation" application can operate at scale.
-This application is also known as "OpenAnnotate Transformations", or OAT for short.
-Here is some information on OAT. <https://github.com/tsgrp/OpenAnnotate/wiki/OpenAnnotate-Transformations-(OAT)>
+This application is also known as "Alfresco Enterprise Viewer Transformations", or AEVT for short.
+Here is some information on AEVT. <https://github.com/tsgrp/OpenAnnotate/wiki/OpenAnnotate-Transformations-(OAT)>

 AEVT/OAT is utilized on Alfresco PaaS.